Biography of Anna Hazare – An Indian Social worker who brought changes to Relegan Siddhi village as an ideal village

 Social Life

 The Anti-Corruption People’s Movement, Bharashtachar Virodhi Jan Andolan (BVJA), or mass movement against corruption, was launched in 1991 by Anna Hazare as an attempt to fight corruption that hinders rural development in India.
-Hunger strike became his protest tool with high level politicians being his targets.
-In the same year he protested against the collusion between 40 forest officials and timber merchants.
+Hunger strikes became his protest tool with high-level politicians being his targets.
+In the same year, he protested against the collusion between 40 forest officials and timber merchants.
 This protest resulted in the transfer and suspension of these officials.
 Though Anna Hazare handed over the evidence to the government, the government was reluctant to take action against the culprits as some officials of the ruling party themselves were involved in the scam.
 Sad and heartbroken, Anna Hazare protested and was jailed, which was supported by all social workers and political leaders of all parties except BJP and Shiv Sena.
-To force the government to level allegations against another political leader, he started his hunger strike on August 9, 2003, which ended on August 17 2003 and then chief minister Sushil Kumar Shinde set up a one-man commission seeking evidence against the culprits.
+To force the government to level allegations against another political leader, he started his hunger strike on August 9, 2003, which ended on August 17, 2003, and then chief minister Sushil Kumar Shinde set up a one-man commission seeking evidence against the culprits.

 Right to Information Movement